 Prepare your questions in advance, and bring a planner or a close friend or relative if you forget any.

-You are now in the final phase of wedding preparations.
+You are now move to finalize your wedding preparations.
 Take a few deep breaths; you’ve completed most of the task.
 Now, all that’s left to do is iron out the specifics.
 Things to take care of include:

-- Ready yourself for the honeymoon.
+• Ready yourself for the honeymoon right after your wedding.
 If you are leaving the nation, have your passport with you and confirm your travel plans.

 >>> Recommend reading: The Ultimate Last-minute Wedding Checklist for Perfect Planning